killwort/ClickHouse-Net/README.md

 ClickHouse engine does not support parsing multiple queries per on `IDbCommand.Execute*` roundtrip.
 Please split your queries into separately executed commands.

 ### Always use NextResult
-Although you may think that `NextResult` would not be used due to aforementioned lack of multiple qery support that's completely wrong!
+Although you may think that `NextResult` would not be used due to aforementioned lack of multiple query support that's completely wrong!
 You **must always use** `NextResult` as ClickHouse protocol and engine *may and will* return multiple resultsets per query and sometime result schemas may differ (definetly in regard to field ordering if query doesn't explicitly specify it).